 Our business and future success depends on our ability to advance clinical development, obtain regulatory approval of, and then successfully commercialize, our lead product candidates, including ALLO-501A.
-Because ALLO-501A ALLO-501A and ALLO-715 are among the first allogeneic products to be evaluated in the clinic, the failure of any such product candidate, or the failure of other allogeneic T cell therapies, including for reasons due to safety, efficacy or durability, may impede our ability to develop our product candidates, and significantly influence physicians' and regulators' opinions in regards to the viability of our entire pipeline of allogeneic T cell therapies.
+Because ALLO-501A and ALLO-715 are among the first allogeneic products to be evaluated in the clinic, the failure of any such product candidate, or the failure of other allogeneic T cell therapies, including for reasons due to safety, efficacy or durability, may impede our ability to develop our product candidates, and significantly influence physicians' and regulators' opinions in regards to the viability of our entire pipeline of allogeneic T cell therapies.
 For instance, all of our clinical trials were put on clinical hold due to an observation in the ALPHA2 trial.
 While the clinical hold has been resolved, we plan to seek agreement with the FDA to proceed to Phase 2 on matters such as CMC, including for the use of ALLO-501A manufactured at our own manufacturing facility, and trial designs to evaluate both ALLO-501A and ALLO-647.
-Subject to FDA discussion and further patient follow-up, we plan to proceed to the Phase 2 portion of the trial in adult patients with R/R large B-cell lymphoma in mid-2022.
+Subject to FDA clearance, we expect to proceed to the Phase 2 portion of the trial in adult patients with R/R large B-cell lymphoma in coming weeks.
 If we are unable to advance to Phase 2 on our timeline or at all, our business would be significantly harmed.